 Palomar Community College District (District) recognizes the value and potential of publishing on the Internet via its website.
 The website is an interactive publication of the District and reflects institutionally set standards for publications.
-The website represents the key features of the District that will aid in student success and provides relevant and useful content for our staff, faculty, administration and the community we serve.
+The website represents the key features of the District that will aid in student success and provides relevant and useful content for our staff, faculty, administration, and the community we serve.

 District faculty, staff and student organizations may create web pages that carry out official District business in support of the District’s mission.

-These guidelines apply to web pages hosted on District equipment and representing District divisions, departments, programs or official organizations.
+These guidelines apply to web pages hosted on District equipment and representing District divisions, departments, programs, or official organizations.

-The content of the District’s website results from contributions by institutional, departmental, organizational and individual Content Providers who are responsible for the content of their web pages.
+The content of the District’s website results from contributions by institutional, departmental, organizational, and individual Content Providers who are responsible for the content of their web pages.
 In some cases, the District’s website provides access to personal information posted by individual members of the college community.
 Individuals who develop District web pages must adhere to these guidelines in conjunction with the District’s Board Policy and Administrative Procedures.
-Additionally, contents of all District web pages must follow District standards regarding nondiscrimination and accessibility.
+Additionally, the contents of all District web pages must follow District standards regarding nondiscrimination and accessibility.

-The District’s Public Affairs Office (PAO) provides general oversight of the District’s website by ensuring a high level of accuracy, quality, and timeliness of information and ensuring proper use of the District’s brand identity.
+The District’s Public Affairs Office (PAO) provides general oversight of the District’s website by ensuring a high level of accuracy, quality, and timeliness of the information and ensuring proper use of the District’s brand identity.
 The Academic Technology Resource Center (ATRC) ensures regulatory compliance, technical compatibility, and operational support for the District’s website.
 In addition, the design and organizational structure of the website are monitored so that the online presence reflects positively upon the District.

-To advance the use of the web as a resource for people seeking information both on and off campus, the PAO, Information Services and ATRC encourage and remain aware of other groups who develop course content and other academic, administrative or application content.
+To advance the use of the web as a resource for people seeking information both on and off campus, the PAO, Information Services, and ATRC encourage and remain aware of other groups who develop course content and other academic, administrative, or application content.
 These departments work in partnership with such groups to ensure their efforts are supported and sustainable.

-In accordance with the website standards above, the Web Coordinator creates all new General Organization pages and facilitates website maintenance.
+In accordance with the website standards above, the Web Coordinator creates all-new General Organization pages and facilitates website maintenance.
 The Web Coordinator also serves as a resource to Content Developers.
-Content Developers are current District faculty, staff or students who develop and annually review web page content on behalf of District divisions, departments or organizations.
+Content Developers are current District faculty, staff, or students who develop and annually review web page content on behalf of District divisions, departments, or organizations.
 The Web Coordinator is conversant with the website as a whole and provides oversight and guidance to departmental and divisional Content Developers listed in Appendix A regarding the placement and contextual integration of new web-based information within the existing structure.